-First we set up a preliminary phone call with a member of our office team.
+We set up a preliminary Zoom meeting with a member of our office team.
 During that call we will gather all of your care instructions (for both your home and pets), as well as go over some emergency planning.
-At the end of the call we will schedule an initial meeting in your home with one of our team members.
-We will have a chance to meet you and your pets, go over (and have you sign) our service agreement and review your care instructions.
-We will collect your key and go over your scheduled booked dates.
+At the end of the call we will send you the digital version of our service agreement and a login link to our customer portal that contains all of your care instructions and booking information.
+We will then schedule a time to collect your key and you're ready to rock and roll!

 One of our bonded, insured and trained sitters will be responsible for the care of your pets while you are away.
 We aim to maintain your pets’ routine to minimize anxiety while you are away.
 With sitters who have a wide range of experience including behaviour or medical conditions we have the perfect sitter for your home!

 1 Overnight by a Canine Behaviour Consultant

 Frequently Asked Questions